 Prayer PointsView Burmese in all countries.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the minority groups of the UK.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the minority groups of the UK.

-* Ask the Lord to bring forth churches among each of the minority groups.
+Ask the Lord to bring forth many churches among each of the minority groups.